Grasping the concepts of technical analysis is essential for anyone looking to succeed in trading and investing.

 Practical Example

 Let’s go through a practical example to solidify this concept.
 Consider a stock that has historically found support at $50 and resistance at $70.
-If the stock is currently trading at $55, knowing these levels can guide your trading decisions.
+Knowing the stock is currently trading at $55, these levels can guide your trading decisions.

 – If the price drops to $50, you might consider buying, expecting the support to hold.